dawidseipold/dawidseipold/README.md

 For my work I typically work with technologies like: Javascript, React, Next.js, Typescript, Tailwind, Sass and Supabase.
 But I often use a handful of other languages, frameworks and libraries in my projects.

-I am excited about opportunities in which I am able to create something new, interesting, and challenging.
-Furthermore, I am open to learning new things outside of my expertise.
+I look forward to opportunities that allow me to come up with something innovative, intriguing, and challenging.
+I am also open to learning new things outside of my area of expertise.
 </p>

 ###